-Both mechanisms were implemented as one-shot games of incomplete information.
+Both mechanisms were implemented as oneshot games of incomplete information.
 Each subject knew her own payoff table, but not the other participants' payoff tables.
 They did know that "different participants might have different payoff tables."
 This information condition is a good approximation of reality.
 To check robustness, we also conducted an experiment to compare the performance of RSD and TTC when agents have complete information about all payoff tables.
-Results from that experiment can be found in Yan Chen and Tayfun Sönmez (1999).
+Results from that experiment can be found in Chen and Sönmez (1999).
 All qualitative results from the current experiment hold under complete information as well.

-We use one-shot games to evaluate the mechanisms since in real world applications the mechanisms will likely be used in a one-shot setting.
-While it is true that in college many students go through the house allocation process more than once, each time they face a different population, different sets of dormitory rooms and different preferences.
+We use one-shot games to evaluate the mechanisms since in real-world applications the mechanisms will likely be used in a one-shot setting.
+While it is true that in college many students go through the house allocation process more than once, each time they face a different population, different sets of dormitory rooms, and different preferences.
 Hence, from a theoretical perspective, each house allocation process is a one-shot game.
 Without any practice rounds or opportunities to learn over time, one-shot implementation presents the most realistic and the toughest test for the mechanisms.9

 To test robustness of the results with respect to changes in size and environments, we conducted two additional treatments.
 In the large treatment we replicate the economy in the original treatment by a factor of five, while keeping other features of the original treatment the same.
-Therefore, in the large treatment there are sixty participants per session.
-Participants #1 - #40 are existing tenants, while participants #41 - #60 are newcomers.
-There are sixty houses of eight different types to allocate.
-Each of participants #1 - #5 currently lives in a house of type A; each of participants #6 - #10 currently lives in a house of type B; \cdots ; and each of participants #36 -#40 currently lives in a house of type H. There are twenty additional vacant houses, five each of types A, B, C and D. Therefore, there are ten houses of the types A, B, C, D each, and five houses of the types E, F, G, H each.
-The instructions for the large treatment are identical to those for the original treatment except for the following two parts: (1) For both RSD and TTC the number of each types of participants and who lives where are changed accordingly.
-(2) For TTC, since now there are five of each type, in describing the House Allocation Method we added one sentence to describe which one of them moves to the head of the assignment queue once their house type is requested, "Among these existing tenants, the one who is closest to the top of the queue is given priority and moved to the top of the priority queue, directly in front of the requester."
-To assess the robustness of the results with respect to different parameter conditions, we conducted a third treatment, the random treatment, where we randomly generated a payoff matrix10 subject to the following constraints: (1) For each agent the payoff for each type of housing is randomly drawn from $\{1, 2, \dots, 15\}$ without replacement; (2) Existing tenants' houses range from their second to the seventh choice, for the same reason as stated in choosing the original environment.
-Compared with the original treatment, the random treatment only differs in the payoff matrix, which is shown in Table 2.
+Therefore, in the large treatment there are 60 participants per session.
+Participants #1-#40 are existing tenants, while participants #41 - #60are newcomers.
+There are 60 houses of eight different types to allocate.
+Each of participants #1-#5 currently lives in a house of type A; each of participants #6-#10 currently lives in a house of type B; ...; and each of participants #36-#40 currently lives in a house of type H. There are 20 additional vacant houses, five each of types A, B, C, and D. Therefore, there are ten houses of the types A, B, C, D each, and five houses of the types E, F, G, H each.
+The instructions for the large treatment are identical to those for the original treatment except for the following two parts: (1) For both RSD and TTC the number of each type of participants and who lives where are changed accordingly.
+(2) For TTC, since now there are five of each type, in describing the house allocation method we added one sentence to describe which one of them moves to the head of the assignment queue once their house type is requested, "Among these existing tenants, the one who is closest to the top of the queue is given priority and moved to the top of the priority queue, directly in front of the requester."
+To assess the robustness of the results with respect to different parameter conditions, we conducted a third treatment, the random treatment, where we randomly generated a payoff matrix10 subject to the following constraints: (1) For each agent the payoff for each type of housing is randomly drawn from $\{1,$ $2, \ldots, 15$ without replacement; (2) Existing tenants' houses range from their second to the